Christie Farrell Lee & Bell

 According to Indiana Code, a two-year window is provided for victims to initiate a lawsuit for personal injury or property damage claims.
 This two-year period is not just a legal technicality—it’s a fundamental rule that can influence the outcome of a car accident case, as you might not be able to claim compensation beyond this period.

-We’ll delve into the intricacies of this law, including its exceptions, and how it applies in real cases we deal with in Indiana.
+Below we’ll cover the intricacies of the statute of limitations law, including its exceptions, and how it applies in real cases we deal with in Indiana.

 Understanding Indiana’s Statute of Limitations